-Working remotely allowed us to each enjoy a flexible schedule.
+Working remotely allowed us to enjoy a flexible schedule.
 The office is mentally better for some while being free to sit where ever one chooses was better for others.
 Some days I’d work from a cafe; other days from the beach.
 Flexibility also meant that people could work around their daily lives, rather than living around their work lives.

-However, be aware that embracing remote working also means defining schedules, setting goals and priorities.
+However, be aware that embracing remote working also means defining schedules, and setting goals and priorities.
 You’re no longer together to communicate new thoughts, questions, or suggestions.
 So you need to hone a structured pipeline to manage work and ideas.